Bosch-0/Project-Muggle/README.md

 ### [GUI create wallet designs v1.0](https://github.com/bitcoin-core/gui/issues/77#issue-687141626)

--
+- HWI is a top priority.

 ### Misc designs
 Here are some minor design decions I have made / in the process of making.
 Please view my Github for a deeper dive on discussions / suggestions I've made.

-- Added a Tor icon for when all network connections are through the Tor network - https://github.com/bitcoin-core/gui/issues/58
+- Added a Tor icon for when all network connections are through the Tor network - [issue](https://github.com/bitcoin-core/gui/issues/58) / [PR](https://github.com/bitcoin-core/gui/pull/86)

 - Some minor changes to the create wallet section of the GUI - https://github.com/bitcoin-core/gui/pull/96